koalamadness/CS-2026/may_diary.md

 # Computer Science

 ## 2026/05/18
-Use ExecutorService: The ExecutorService framework in Java provides a high-level API to manage thread pools and execute tasks asynchronously.
+Process is the Independent program with its own memory Thread is small unit of a process sharing same memory Use ExecutorService: The ExecutorService framework in Java provides a high-level API to manage thread pools and execute tasks asynchronously.
 This is recommended for managing a large number of threads.

 synchronized